IBM/openapi-validator/README.md

 oas3-valid-schema-example: true
 ```

-This ruleset has the alias `ibm:oas`, and you can "extend" this ruleset or specify your own custom ruleset
+This ruleset has the name `@ibm-cloud/openapi-ruleset`, and you can "extend" this ruleset or specify your own custom ruleset
 with a [Spectral ruleset file](https://meta.stoplight.io/docs/spectral/docs/getting-started/3-rulesets.md).
-Note that all of the rules in the `spectral:oas` ruleset are defined in `ibm:oas` but only the rules listed above are enabled by default.
+Note that all of the rules in the `spectral:oas` ruleset are defined in `@ibm-cloud/openapi-ruleset` but only the rules listed above are enabled by default.

-The `ibm:oas` ruleset also includes custom Spectral rules, [documented here](docs/spectral-rules.md).
-These are configurable rules in the `ibm:oas` ruleset that are not part of the `spectral:oas` ruleset.
+The `@ibm-cloud/openapi-ruleset` ruleset also includes custom Spectral rules, [documented here](docs/spectral-rules.md).
+These are configurable rules in the `@ibm-cloud/openapi-ruleset` ruleset that are not part of the `spectral:oas` ruleset.

 You can provide a Spectral ruleset file to the IBM OpenAPI validator in a file named `.spectral.yaml`
 in the current directory or with the `--ruleset` command line option of the validator.

 #### Changing Spectral rule severity

-Any rule in the `ibm:oas` ruleset can be configured to trigger an error, warning, info, or hint message in the validator output.
+Any rule in the `@ibm-cloud/openapi-ruleset` ruleset can be configured to trigger an error, warning, info, or hint message in the validator output.
 For example, to configure the `openapi-tags` rule to trigger an `info` message instead of a `warning`, specify the following in your Spectral ruleset file:
 ```
-extends: ibm:oas
+extends: @ibm-cloud/openapi-ruleset
 rules:
   openapi-tags: warn
 ```